Anatomy of shippable.resources.yml

 resources: - name: <string> type: <resource type name> integration: <string> pointer: <object> seed: <object> version: <object>

-name-- an alphanumeric string (underscores are permitted) that makes it easy to infer what the resource represent e.g.
+name-- an alphanumeric string (underscores are permitted) that makes it easy to infer what the resource represents, e.g.,

 integration-- this may be required depending on the resource type.
-Integrations are an abstraction to 3rd party authentication secrets For e.g. webhook token, Docker hub credentials and so on
+Integrations are an abstraction to 3rd party authentication secrets.
+For example, webhook token, Docker Hub credentials, and so on.

 pointer-- section is used when the resource needs to reference something, usually on a third-party provider.
-For example, a cluster resource has a pointer section which needs cluster name, region name, etc. In case of gitRepo, pointer contains
+For example, a cluster resource has a pointer section which needs cluster name, region name, etc. A gitRepo pointer contains

-sourceNamethat points to the repo name along with other pieces of information like
+sourceNameto point to the repository along with other pieces of information like

 seed-- section is used to specify a starting value for a resource.
 This is relevant for resources like image since this tells Shippable what value to use for this resource when running the connected job for the first time.
 After the first run, the seed values are ignored.
 However, you can still use